 If time slots are sold out for your travel dates, consider joining one of these skip the line tours.

 The Palazzo Vecchio is the town hall of Florence.
 Go inside to tour the museum, take a tour of the Roman Ruins, or, you can do our favorite activity, climb the tower.

 This is one of my favorite views of Florence.
 From the top of the tower, enjoy panoramic views over the city.
 This is one of the best spots to get a great photo of the Duomo.

 Bonus: Palazzo Vecchio is located in Piazza della Signoria.
 In this square you can visit the Loggia dei Lanzi, an open-air sculpture gallery of Renaissance art.

-More Information: Visit the official website for full details on hours and tours
+More Information: Visit the official website for full details on hours, tours, and to purchase your tickets

 #6 Stroll across historic Ponte Vecchio

 Ponte Vecchio, which means “old bridge,” is a medieval stone bridge that spans the Arno River.
 For centuries, shops have lined the sides of the bridge.
 Now, most of these shops sell jewelry.